kelseyhightower/pipeline/README.md

 )
 ```

-For each GitHub repository create a Cloud Source Repository to mirror it:
+For each GitHub repository create a Cloud Source Repository to mirror it, then preform the initial synchronization:

 ```
 for r in ${REPOS[@]}; do